fenning-research-group/PASCAL/build_instructions/spin_coater/readme.md

 ### Vacuum and Solenoid Control
 1. Connect a 12v 1A power supply to the solenoid valve by connecting its + terminal to the solenoid + terminal then connect the solenoid's - terminal to the relay module slot 7.
 2. Connect the relay modules's slot 7 - terminal to the power supplys - terminal.
-3. Connect hte relay modules's usb to the computer.
+3. Connect the relay modules's usb to the computer.
-4. Ensure that your PC has the driver for the module, if not, download it from (https://numato.com/product/16-channel-usb-relay-module/)
+4. Ensure that your PC has the driver for the module, if not, download it from https://numato.com/product/16-channel-usb-relay-module/
+5. Connect vacuum tubing form the pump to the solenoid valve, then from the solenoid valve to the motor chuck.

 ### Peripherals
-1.
-2.
-3.
+1. Get the aluminum spin coater chuck machined, ensure that the NPT is tapped for the vacuum valve and that M5 screws are tapped to fasten the encoder to the chuck.
+2. Remove the screw underneath the motor shaft to allow for vacuum to be pulled through the motor.
+3. Place an o-ring on the chuck to ensure a tight seal with the motor.
+4. Screw the motor down to the chuck.
+5. Place encoder onto the chuck.
+6. Screw on the M5 hex shaft to the remaining threads of the motor shaft.
+7. Place the spincoater plate (3D printed part) onto the hex shaft (pressure fit)
+8. Glue on an o-ring to the top of the hex shaft to ensure a tight seal with the substrate (plate should be flush with top of the o-ring so that substrate is level with the plate)
+9. 3D print the encoder mount and screw it down to the chuck.
+Glue magnets into place.
+10. 3D print the spin coater bowl.
+Glue magnets into place.
+11. Using the magnets attach the bowl to the encoder mount.

 # Usage